Kale Pesto with Basil

 - When it’s fairly well combined, add the coarsely grated Parmesan and salt and process until the pesto is as smooth as you’d like it (about 1 minute for me.)

 You’ll need a food processor to make this recipe successfully.
-I use this Cuisinart Food Processor that I’ve had for many years.
+I use my Cuisinart Food Processor (affiliate link) that I’ve had for many years.

 Recipe created by Kalyn.

 Amount Per Serving: Calories: 92Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 7mgSodium: 209mgCarbohydrates: 5gFiber: 1gSugar: 1gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: